yousefalsatouf/BeCode-Training/02-the-hill/character-manager.md

 ## The job

-Marvel and DC Comics decided to gather their super heros in a new blockbuster "The Mega Avengers Justice League Reunion".
-But they have a problem with their scenario.
-To manage all these characters is a completely mess.
+Marvel and DC Comics decided to gather their super heroes in a new blockbuster "The Mega Avengers Justice League Reunion".
+But they have a problem to manage all these characters.
 They contact us to create an app able to manage this.

 In this project, you will use the [Character Database API](https://character-database.becode.xyz/) to make a Character Manager.